A Red Face Could Mean Rosacea

 Having rosacea can be very stressful.
 Many people with the condition have anxiety, anger, and depression.
 Stress can also trigger symptoms.
 This cycle of symptoms and frustration can make the disease seem hopeless.
 There is no cure for rosacea.
 But effective treatments are available.
 Talk with your healthcare provider to find out which treatment is best for you.

 Washing skin with mild soap and slightly warm or cool water

 Using a cool towel on the face after working out

-Makeup, particularly with a green tint, may be used to hide the redness
+Using makeup, particularly with a green tint, to hide the redness

-Lasers and other light therapy can treat some forms of rosacea
+Having lasers and other light therapy for some forms of rosacea

-Always check your insurance coverage, as some procedures may be considered cosmetic.
+Always check your insurance coverage.
+Some procedures may be considered cosmetic.

 August 21, 2018

 Michael Lehrer MD,Rita Sather RN,Raymond Kent Turley BSN MSN RN